David Story, Online Piano Lessons from Toronto

 Picture

 Why do they restart?
-Beauty.
+They want to reconnect with beauty.

 1. Nocturne No. 5 in B flat John Field